strawdynamics/drift/.github/pull_request_template.md

 ### Bug Fix

 - [ ] All existing unit tests are still passing (if applicable)
-- [ ] Add new passing unit tests to cover the code introduced by your pr
+- [ ] Add new passing unit tests to cover the code introduced by your PR
 - [ ] Update the readme
 - [ ] Update or add any necessary API documentation
 - [ ] Add some [steps](#steps-to-test) so we can test your bug fix